ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 		{relationship_field:field1}
 	{/relationship_field}

 Will be looped over.
-It acts very similarly to a ``channel:entries`` tag and takes most of the same parameters.
+It acts very similarly to a ``channel:entries`` tag.

 Single Related Entries
 ----------------------